 On December 18, 2017, the Trust closed a participation of \$2.5 million in a \$12.0 million preferred capital loan (the "New York Preferred Capital") to fund the acquisition of a portfolio of three apartment buildings located in New York, New York.
-The New York

-Preferred Capital earns an interest rate of 12% per annum during its initial term of three years and, if the term is extended for a further two years, at an interest rate thereafter that is the greater of 13% or LIBOR plus 10% per annum.
-The investment is interest only and may be repaid prior to maturity in whole or in part upon 30 days prior written notice.
+The New York Preferred Capital earns an interest rate of 12% per annum during its initial term of three years and, if the term is extended for a further two years, at an interest rate thereafter that is the greater of 13% or London Interbank Offered Rate ("LIBOR") plus 10% per annum.
+The investment yield is interest only and may be repaid by the borrower prior to maturity in whole or in part upon 30 days prior written notice.

 On September 24, 2018, \$2.5 million of the New York Preferred Capital was repaid leaving a principal balance of \$9.5 million.
 Subsequently, on June 5, 2019, an additional \$1.0 million was advanced leaving a total principal balance of \$10.5 million.
-As at March 31, 2020, the Trust's pro-rata principal balance was \$2.4 million.
+As at June 30, 2020, the Trust's pro-rata principal balance was \$2.5 million.

 On November 15, 2019, the Trust closed on a participation of \$3.0 million in a \$10.0 million preferred capital loan (the "Houston Preferred Capital") for a portfolio of five apartment buildings located in Houston, Texas.
 The Houston Preferred Capital earns an interest rate of 12% per annum during its initial term of two years, following which if the term is extended, at an interest rate of 18% per annum.
-As at March 31, 2020, the Trust's pro-rata principal balance was \$3.0 million.
+As at June 30, 2020, the Trust's pro-rata principal balance was \$3.0 million.